 If you do not receive the bulk of the purchase price in cash, at closing, your risk will suddenly become immense.
 You will place a substantial amount of the money you counted on receiving in the unpredictable hands of fate.
 The best way to avoid this risk is to get all of the money you are going to need at closing.
 This way any outstanding balance payable to you is “icing on the cake.”

 As you decide on a business strategy, liquidation should be your last resort.
 This can be one of the quickest and most simple strategies in exiting your business.
 However, you can expect to not get the biggest return on investment with this plan.
 If there is no one to buy your business, you shut it down.
 In liquidation, the owners sell off their assets, collect outstanding accounts receivable, pay off their bills, and keep what’s left, if anything, for themselves.

 The primary reason liquidation is considered as an exit plan is that a business lacks sufficient income-producing capacity apart from the owner’s direct efforts and apart from the value of the assets themselves.
 For example, if the business can produce only $75,000 per year and the assets themselves are worth $1 million, no one would pay more for the business than the value of the assets.

 Service businesses, in particular, are thought to have little value when the owner leaves the business.
 Since most service businesses have little “hard value” other than accounts receivable, liquidation produces the smallest return for the owner’s lifelong commitment to the business.
 Smart owners guard against this.
 They plan ahead to ensure that they do not have to rely on this last ditch method to fund their retirement.

-If you need assistance figuring out which exit strategy is best for you and your business, please don’t hesitate to call.
 The sooner you start planning, the easier it will be.
+If you need assistance figuring out which exit strategy is best for you and your business, please don’t hesitate to call the professionals at Lightheart, Sanders and Associates.